DanielBlazek18/networkinglabs/hub-spoke-one-arm/README.md

       Remote MPLS label: **116384**
 ```

-Label `116384` is resolved to VRF HUB on `hub` (per-vrf allocation):
+Label `116384` is resolved to VRF `HUB` on `hub` router (per-vrf allocation):
 ```
 hub#sh mpls lfib route 116384
 [omitted]
  B3    116384   [0]
                 via I, ipv4, vrf HUB
 ```

-Ping between spoke1 and spoke2 works, but it's routed on `hub` router.
-Instead of being routed via `service`.
+Ping between `spoke1` and `spoke2` works, but traffic is routed only through the `hub`, rather than the `service` router.

-## Label allocation for default route changed
+## Changing Label Allocation for Default Route
-Follwing configuration allocates a new label for default route, which points to the `service` router interface (per-ce allocation):
+The following configuration allocates a dedicated label for the default route, pointing traffic to the `service` router interface (per-ce allocation):
 ```
 hub(config)#router bgp 65000
 hub(config-router-bgp)#vrf HUB
 hub(config-router-bgp-vrf-HUB)#route-target export vpn-ipv4 label allocation nexthop default-route
 ```

-Default route is advertised with a different prefix as the specific routes:
+The default route is now advertised with a different label than specific prefixes:
 ```
 spoke1#sh bgp vpn-ipv4 0.0.0.0/0 detail
 BGP routing table information for VRF default